 Fisher sent the first samples to Dr. Robert Gilruth, Director of the Houston Space Center.
 The pens were all metal except for the ink, which had a flash point above 200°C. The sample Space Pens were thoroughly tested by NASA.
 They passed all the tests and have been used ever since on all manned space flights, American and Russian.
 All research and development costs were paid by Paul Fisher.
 No development costs have ever been charged to the government.
 Because of the fire in Apollo 1, in which three Astronauts died, NASA required a writing instrument that would not burn in a 100% oxygen atmosphere.
 It also had to work in the extreme conditions of outer space:

 - In a vacuum.

-With no gravity.
+- With no gravity.

-In hot temperatures of +150°C in sunlight and also in the cold shadows of space where the temperatures drop to -120°C
+- In hot temperatures of +150°C in sunlight and also in the cold shadows of space where the temperatures drop to -120°C

 (NASA tested the pressurized Space Pens at -50°C, but because of the residential [sic] heat in the pen it also writes for many minutes in the cold shadows.)